Words of Institution: Byzantine Rite Churches

-In Eastern Orthodox and Greek-Catholic Churches, the Words of Institution are the only portion of the Anaphora chanted aloud by the priest:
+In Eastern Orthodox and Eastern Catholic Churches, the Words of Institution are a prominent audible part of the Anaphora, much of which the priest prays silently.
+These words are:

 For the bread: "Take, eat: this is My Body, which is broken for you for the remission of sins."

 For the wine: "Drink of it, all of you: this is My Blood of the New Testament, which is shed for you and for many, for the remission of sins."